PataphysicalSociety/soupault.app/site/reference-manual.md

 Then it traverses your site directory where page source files are stored, takes a page file, and parses it into an HTML element tree too.
 If the file is not a complete HTML document (doesn't have an `<html>` element in it), soupault inserts it into the content container element of the template.
 If it is a complete page, then it goes straight to the next step.

-The new HTML tree is then passed to widgets—HTML rewriting modules that manipulate it in different ways: incude other files or outputs of external programs into specific elements, create breadcrumbs for your page, they may delete unwanted elements too.
+The new HTML tree is then passed to widgets—HTML rewriting modules that manipulate it in different ways: include other files or outputs of external programs into specific elements, create breadcrumbs for your page, they may delete unwanted elements too.

 Processed pages are then written to disk, into a directory structure that mirrors your source directory structure.